hrsh7th/nvim-insx/README.md

   - The demo image uses with vim-matchup. 👍
 - This plugin provides *basic* cmdline-mode pairwise features.
   - The advanced recipes aren't support cmdline-mode.
+- The `preset` change is not treat as `breakin change`
+  - if you hope to fix preset behavior, please write your own mapping definitions in your vimrc. 😢

 ## Usage